panariellop/mathcad_auto/README.md

 | Surgical Scrub Sink        | Wall               | Medical      | 295             | 1.121        | 1           | 2.5         | 1.5         | 4        | 75       | 64                    | 28                    | 1.5          | \-3.5        | 39.5                  | 2.5          |
 | Retractable Ceiling Column | Ceiling            | Medical      | 800             | 1.121        | 1           | 2.5         | 1.5         | 15       | 75       |                       |                       | 14           | 14           | 45                    | 2.5          |
 </br>
 <i>Note: Tags should be seperated by comma.
-All units are the default units indicated on the template file.</i>
+If you decide to include units, put parentheses around the unit and do not include any spaces in the header.
+There must be two sheets - values and preview_images.
+Take a look at example_sheet.xlsx for reference.</i>
 <li>Select your Mathcad template file for each mounting locaiton.
 I have provided one to help you get started (01_LPCH ERCP_Anchorage_Template.mcdx).</li>
 <li>If you want to save details about the report to a database, then click "Save to database?".</li>
 <ul>